antonlep/ot-harjoitustyo/README.md

 # pygame-breakout

 Breakout clone implemented with pygame library.
-In the current stage the game has only the moving paddle, in next version the ball and breakable tiles are going to be included.
+In the current stage the game has only the moving paddle.
+In the next version the ball and breakable tiles are going to be included.

 ## Documentation
 [Requirements specification](https://github.com/antonlep/ot-harjoitustyo/blob/master/dokumentaatio/requirements_specification.md)